mnxenakis/NaVCh_Scaling/README.md

     vmd -dispdev text 3rvy_clean_H.pdb < align.tcl

-\textit{Step 5} We renumber the residue entries in the PDB file, ensuring they follow a sequential and consistent order.
+Step 5.
+We renumber the residue entries in the PDB file, ensuring they follow a sequential and consistent order.
 This is done by utilizing the pdb tool (http://www.bonvinlab.org/pdb-tools/) command:

     pdb_reres -1 3rvy_clean_H_ori.pdb > 3rvy_clean_H_ori_renum.pdb

-\textit{Step 6} Navigate through the NaVCh pore environment.
+Step 6.
+Navigate through the NaVCh pore environment.
 We use the HOLE software (https://www.holeprogram.org/).
 We call the HOLE rountine $N_{\text{HOLE}} = 50$ times.
 We use the following script to change the HOLE seed and extract pore radius results:

     #!/bin/bash